 - Grandparents (in the event that there is no living spouse, children, parents, or siblings)

 It is irrelevant whether the relation is by blood or adoption.

-Contact an Experienced Attorney for a Free Consultation
+Contact an Experienced Atlanta Wrongful Death Attorney for a Free Consultation

 The Law Firm of Walter Gabriel, LLC is a personal injury litigation firm with substantial experience handling a wide range of disputes, including those that center around an individual’s wrongful death.

 Plaintiffs deserve legal representation that is comprehensive and compassionate.
 We understand that the impact of a loved one’s death may leave your family in a difficult position.
-It is not uncommon for the loss of a loved one to have financial and emotional ramifications that last for several years.
+It’s common for the loss of a loved one to have financial and emotional ramifications that last for several years.
 Such damages can help to smooth over the material challenges.
-For example, if your spouse was paying for your living expenses, then a successful wrongful death lawsuit is likely to cover that loss.
+For example, if your spouse paid for your living expenses, then a successful wrongful death lawsuit will cover that loss.

 Ready to speak to an attorney about your claim?
-Call 404-549-6742 or send us a message online online to schedule a free and confidential consultation with an experienced attorney at the Law Firm of Walter Gabriel, LLC.
+Call 404-549-6742 or send us a message online online to schedule a free and confidential consultation with an experienced Atlanta wrongful death attorney at the Law Firm of Walter Gabriel, LLC.